dox-boop/Self-Valet-Parking-and-Obstacle-Avoidance-Vehicle-ESP32/README.md

 ## 1. Project Abstract & Overview

-As the automotive industry pivots toward fully autonomous environments, Advanced Driver Assistance Systems (ADAS) and Automated Valet Parking (AVP) have become critical research domains.
-This project scales down the complex architectural requirements of an AVP system into an embedded microcontroller environment.
+As the automotive industry pivots toward fully autonomous environments, Automated Valet Parking (AVP) has become a critical research domain.
+This project scales down the complex architectural requirements of an AVP system into a localized, microcontroller-driven environment.

-We engineered a localized, differential-drive robotic vehicle capable of navigating unpredictable indoor corridors, dynamically routing around obstacles, and identifying structurally enclosed spaces that match the geometric profile of a parking bay.
-Once a valid parking slot is detected, the vehicle autonomously maneuvers into the space, halts all kinetic movement, and enters a secured parked state.
-Furthermore, the system continuously monitors its egress path and executes an "unpark" routine the moment the exit route is cleared.
+We engineered a differential-drive robotic vehicle capable of navigating unpredictable indoor corridors, dynamically routing around obstacles without touching the walls, and identifying structurally enclosed spaces that match the geometric profile of a parking bay.
+By using a strict three-directional threshold logic, the vehicle assumes it has successfully parked the moment it is surrounded by obstacles (walls) on its left, right, and front flanks simultaneously.
+Once a valid parking slot is detected, the vehicle halts all kinetic movement and enters a secured parked state.
+It continuously monitors its egress path and executes an "unpark" routine when the exit route clears.

-By utilizing an ESP32 microcontroller over a traditional 8-bit Arduino UNO R3, the system benefits from a 32-bit dual-core architecture running at 240 MHz.
-This allows for rapid, non-blocking execution of the state-machine matrix, ensuring that sensor polling, floating-point math for inertial offset calculations, and Pulse Width Modulation (PWM) signal generation occur with near-zero latency.
+By utilizing an ESP32 microcontroller, the system benefits from a 32-bit dual-core architecture running at 240 MHz, ensuring that multi-directional sensor polling and Pulse Width Modulation (PWM) signal generation occur with near-zero latency.

 ---